 - Transfer photos and videos from your iPad to your Mac.
 Use AirDrop to wirelessly send items from your iPad to your Mac.
 Use iTunes to sync your photos and videos with your Mac manually.

-- Use a cloud-based storage, like Dropbox and so on, to keep your media files. iCloud can’t help in that case, because items you want to delete on iPad are automatically removed from the iCloud as well, and vise versa.
+- Use cloud-based storage, like Dropbox and so on, to keep your media files. iCloud can’t help in that case, because items you want to delete on iPad are automatically removed from the iCloud as well, and vise versa.

 - An alternative to the iPad’s external storage, like a thumb drive or external hard drive, will keep your photos and videos in safe.